GayathriPavani/Jenkins/README.md

 🧠 “The best engineers automate themselves out of a job—so they can take on bigger ones.”

 💥 What is Jenkins?

 Jenkins is an open-source automation server that powers CI/CD pipelines—the backbone of modern DevOps.
+It is used to build, test, and deploy your code automatically.

+It's the tool that brings CI/CD to life.

+💡 CI/CD in One Line:

+CI (Continuous Integration) → Automatically build & test your code on every commit

+CD (Continuous Delivery/Deployment) → Automatically deploy your code to environments

+And Jenkins handles both like a boss 😎

 With Jenkins, you can:
 ✅ Automatically build and test code when you push to Git